mib logo

 All-Season vs. Winter Tires: Why the Difference Matters

-Canadian winters are unpredictable from **black ice on Ontario highways** to deep freezes on Alberta backroads.
-Many drivers assume "all-season" tires are good enough, but once temperatures dip below -7 degrees, all-season rubber hardens and loses grip.
+Canadian winters are unpredictable — from black ice on Ontario highways to deep freezes on Alberta backroads.
+Many drivers assume “all-season” tires are good enough, but once temperatures dip below +7°C, all-season rubber hardens and loses grip.

 The Stats: Why Winter Tires Save Lives (and Money)